incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 Spent few extra hours that night and finished the assignment.

-I woke up in the morning and felt tired and soon figured out I have forgot my medication too, and I could not get them in that town.
+The next morning I felt tired and soon figured out I had forgotten my medication too, and I could not get them in that town.
 Just before submitting the project I was quickly reviewing the major functionalities, the ones I considered to be challenging, if at all are working as expected and soon found that the model accepts input with title as empty string, which shouldn't be the case, and I found few other minor issues just at a glance, and I was unaware and worried how many more may surface up.
-By then I was already regretting that I have relied too much on my gut.
+By then I was already regretting that I had relied too much on my gut.
 I then decided to create a safety-net for the RESTful API just like the check-list I thought of having for the backpack.

 ### When is the right time to write unit tests